-The highest person on the chain of command will be deemed the leader, and will stay with the athlete to monitor the athlete's condition and administer necessary first aid.
-If possible, someone else on the chain of command should also stay and assist.
-The front office or an administrator should be notified that there is an emergency situation on campus.

-- 2. The highest person on the chain of command will make the call to EMS or will designate another person to make the call (911 from a cell phone, 911 from a school telephone, or 9-911 from a school telephone).
-EMS should be told what the emergency is, the condition of the athlete, and how to get to where the athlete is.
-Also, tell EMS that someone will meet them at the closest intersection to aid in directing the ambulance.
-DO NOT HANG UP UNTIL EMS HANGS UP FIRST. - 3.
-Phones at The Epiphany School of Global Studies are located in the main office, teacher's classrooms and offices, the lunch room, and the weight room. - 4.
-The leader will send runners, to all intersections between where the athlete is located and the venue-specific location on The Epiphany School of Global Studies campus, to direct the ambulance to the athlete.
-The runners should stay in their positions and wave the ambulance through the proper turns to get to the athlete. - 5.
-The leader will designate another person to attempt contact with the athlete's parents.
-Emergency contact information can be found on Renweb in Mr. Bayer's office or in Coach's Folders, which coaches should have with them at all times.
-If a parent is not present, the form should accompany the athlete to the hospital. - If transport is deemed necessary by EMS, the athlete will be taken to: Carolina-East Medical Center 2000 Neuse Blvd New Bern, NC 28560
+- 1. The highest person on the chain of command will be deemed the Emergency Leader, and will stay with the athlete to monitor the athlete's condition and administer necessary first aid. - a.
+If possible, someone else on the chain of command should also stay and assist. - b.
+The front office or an administrator should be notified that there is an emergency situation on campus. - 2.
+The Emergency Leader will call EMS or will designate another person to call (911 from a cell phone, or 9-911 from a school telephone). - a.
+EMS should be told what the emergency is, the condition of the athlete, and how to get to where the athlete is. - b.
+Also, EMS will learn that someone will meet them at the closest intersection (Trent Road and Simmons Road) to aid in directing the ambulance. - c.
+DO NOT HANG UP UNTIL EMS HANGS UP FIRST. - d.
+Phones at Epiphany are located in the main office, teachers' classrooms and offices, the Dining Hall, and the weight room. - 3.
+The Emergency Leader will send runners to all intersections between where the athlete is located and the venue-specific location on campus, to direct the ambulance to the athlete. - a.
+The runners will stay in their positions and wave the ambulance through the proper turns to get to the athlete. - 4.
+The Emergency Leader will designate another person to attempt contact with the athlete's parents. - a.
+Emergency contact information can be found on Rediker in Athletics office or in Coach's Folders, which coaches should have with them at all times. - b.
+If a parent is not present, the form should accompany the athlete to the hospital. - 5.
+If transport is deemed necessary by EMS, the athlete will be taken to CarolinaEast Medical Center at 2000 Neuse Blvd New Bern, NC 28560.